Sylvain Grenier: Independent circuit (2008–2018; 2018–2019)

 Grenier returned to the independent circuit in January 2008 at International Wrestling Syndicate's Praise The Violence where he lost to Kevin Steen in an IWS Heavyweight Championship number one contendership match.
 On August 30, 2008, Grenier reunited with Rob Conway to reform La Résistance, and they defeated Karl Briscoe and Jay Phenomenon to win Northern Championship Wrestling's Tag Team Championship. before losing them to Kid Rock and Gorgeous Mike on October 25.
 On December 20, at NCW's Noël D'Enfer event, Grenier defeated Samson to win the Quebec Championship.
 He would hold the title for over 50 days before losing it to Nova Cain on February 7, 2009.
 On April 17, 2009, he appeared for Ring of Honor, competing in a six-man tag match, in which he teamed with The American Wolves (Davey Richards and Eddie Edwards) in a loss to Bryan Danielson, Kevin Steen and El Generico.
 On November 22, 2009, Grenier defeated Darkko to win the Combat Revolution Wrestling (CRW) Quebec Championship.
 He lost the championship to Darkko on February 21, 2010.

 On March 5, 2010, Grenier debuted as a new gimmick, known as Iceman at his TOW Wrestling show.
 In a match at a CRW show, he defeated the highflying Van Hawk, a mainstay in the independent circuit of Quebec.
 Later that night, in his usual persona, Grenier recaptured the CRW Quebec Championship by defeating Darkko and Dru Onyx in a casket match at a TOW show, before losing it to Darkko two days later.
 In November 2011, Greiner toured several European countries as part of American Wrestling Rampage, where he predominantly teamed with former La Résistance partner René Duprée.

-On November 1, 2012 Grenier decided he will be taking a break from wrestling for a while.
-On November 13, 2012 Grenier came to the rescue of Alex Shelley on a PPV event.
+On November 1, 2012, Grenier decided he will be taking a break from wrestling for a while.
+On November 13, 2012, Grenier came to the rescue of Alex Shelley on a PPV event.

-Grenier made an announcement on November 1, 2012 that he will have a few matches.
-Grenier faced Juice Robinson, Jay White on November 16, 2012 in a handicap match.
-On November 18, 2012 Grenier had a match against Kushida but lost to Kushida by distraction of Kyosuke Mikami, Katsuyori Shibata, Cliff Compton coming to the ring.
+Grenier made an announcement on November 1, 2012, that he will have a few matches.
+Grenier faced Juice Robinson, Jay White on November 16, 2012, in a handicap match.
+On November 18, 2012, Grenier had a match against Kushida but lost to Kushida by distraction of Kyosuke Mikami, Katsuyori Shibata, Cliff Compton coming to the ring.
 Grenier became the World Lutte TOW Wrestling Champion for 389 days, but lost it to Thomas Dubois.

 On January 19, 2018, Grenier announced his retirement via Twitter, but ended his retirement on October 27, 2018, returning to the ring for La Lutte C Vrai against Franky the Mobster.
 Grenier continued to compete on the Quebec independent wrestling circuit before returning to WWE.

-Return to WWE (2020–present)
+Return to WWE (2020)

 On January 19, 2020, it was announced that Grenier had returned to WWE as a backstage producer.
+He was fired during the year, along with many other wrestlers and producers as a cost-cutting measure.